paytrail/paytrail-for-woocommerce/readme.txt

 Head over to our [website](https://www.paytrail.com) and register for the service to obtain the necessary keys.

 == Changelog ==

+= 1.2.2 =
+- Added login and registration instructions for guest users, so they can save card details
+- Updated supported features
+- Hide empty payment method categories

 = 1.2.1 =
 - Fixed an issue which prevented deleting saved card